sharriet/tools4learning/README.md

 # tools4learning
-A collection of tools and information sources which can support autonomous, systemic learning at various different levels.
+A collection of links to tools and information sources which can support autonomous, systemic learning at various different levels.

 Still a work in progress - feel free to suggest additions!

 You might also be interested in the [Continuous Learning Toolkit](https://github.com/sharriet/periodic-table-of-learning) - a simple web interface to explore social and technical tools for learning.
 What gets added to this repo might find its way into the toolkit.

+**Please note:** This is just a collection of links to third party tooling, books and publicly available resources, many of which may be subject to copyright law, or require a license or subscription.
+Remember to check the terms of use before using or redistributing a resource.

 ## Tools for individuals